-- 9.11 If IRAS accepts the applications, it will issue letters of acceptance to the taxpayers and the relevant foreign competent authorities within one month of the receipt of the applications.
-If IRAS rejects the applications, it will notify the taxpayers in writing with reasons. - 9.12 IRAS may seek clarification or further information from the taxpayers, hold discussions with the taxpayers or conduct site visits to taxpayers' premises which include the interviewing of taxpayers' key personnel.
+- 9.11 If IRAS accepts the application, it will issue letters of acceptance to the taxpayer and the relevant foreign competent authority within one month of the receipt of the application.
+If IRAS rejects the application, it will notify the taxpayer and the relevant foreign competent authority in writing with reasons. - 9.12 IRAS may seek clarification or further information from the taxpayer, hold discussions with the taxpayer or conduct site visits to the